braze-inc/braze-docs/_docs/_help/help_articles/segments/segment_showing_0_users.md

 ## Calculate Exact Statistics

 The Segment statistics could be providing an estimate.
 The estimation is calculated based on a random sample with a 95% confidence interval that the result is within `+/- 1%`.
 The smaller your user base is, the more likely it is that the size of your segment is a rough estimate.
-Click “Calculate Exact Statistics” on the Segment page.
+Click **Calculate Exact Statistics** on the **Segment Details** panel.
 This will calculate the exact number of users in your segment.

 ![Calculate Exact Statistics][28]